ishaan-gupta1/Chess/README.md

 Currently has essentially all normal chess features, check, checkmate, en passant, castling, and can move back and forth between moves.
 Has 10:00 timer.

 Click pieces to move.

 Press 'R' to restart.

-Use arrow keys to move back in forth in moves.
+Use left and right arrow keys to move back in forth in moves.

+Use Enter and up and down arrow keys to navigate the menu.

+Press 'Q' to go back to menu.